Mach1Studios/m1-research-blog/content/glossary/general-terms.md

 Until recently, it was computationally costly to update a HRTF in real-time, because a HRTF is not one monolithic thing, even when it is personalised.
 Each angle/position at which you might be looking will require a new HRTF (if you are working with head-tracked spatial audio).
 That's a lot of math for a small device to handle.
 These days, however, it's more than doable.

 A quick google search on spatial audio will tell you that HRTFs are fundamental for good spatial audio, but that's not always the case.
 If you have a standard HRTF – a HRTF that was *not* indivualised specifically for you – you'll get mediocre results for your spatial audio experience.
 They simply don't work for everyone.
 They work well enough for the most part, but they are far from a perfect solution and are not the only way to describe the way your ears perceive distance.
-If there are other elements along your chain of audio spatialisation that are less than ideal (such as low-order [[7.
-Ambisonics]], using HRTFs will likely amplify perceivable issues.
+If there are other elements along your chain of audio spatialisation that are less than ideal (such as low-order [ambisonics](../mixing-terms#scene-based), using HRTFs will likely amplify perceivable issues.

 So what goes into an HRTF or other psychoacoustic algorithm? **The main attributes necessary to create spatial audio effects are inter-aural time difference (ITD) and inter-aural level difference (ILD)**. #ITD is the difference in the time it takes for a sound to reach your left ear vs. your right ear.
 The #ILD is the difference in loudness between the two ears.
 ITD and ILD are dependent on your head-size and shape, but despite those variables, ITD and ILD are somewhat more straightforward to model.
 There are other attributes that may contribute to the creation of an HRTF, such as timbral filters – a 'tuning' of the frequencies (pitches) your device responds to, much like tuning an instrument.
 You can easily hear why this is necessary by cupping your ear in any direction – you will hear a change in what frequencies you are hearing.
 So, if a very loud fly came by your ear and then flew up, you would detect three main changes, which impact each ear differently: time, level, and frequency.